kayble289/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this script prints all possible combination of two letters except oo this script prints a number with two decimal places this script converts a number from base 10 to base 16
+this script prints all possible combination of two letters except oo this script prints a number with two decimal places this script converts a number from base 10 to base 16 this script encodes and decodes texts using the rot13 encryption